bruxy70/Garbage-Collection/info.md

 | 0 | Collection is today
 | 1 | Collection is tomorrow
 | 2 | Collection is later

+If the `verbose_state` parameter is set, it will show date and remaining days, for example "Today" or "Tomorrow" or "on 2019-09-10, in 2 days"

 ### Attributes
 | Attribute | Description